Back to Jobs

 Benefits

-Career Foundation: A pharmacist can be an excellent entry point for freshers to gain hands-on experience in the retail healthcare industry.
+• Career Foundation: In the healthcare sector the role of a pharmacist can be an excellent entry point for freshers who want to gain hands-on experience in the retail healthcare industry.

-Competitive Compensation: Annual salary ranging from ₹1.3 – ₹3.0 Lac/Yr, based on your experience and skill set.
+• Competitive Compensation: You can expect an annual salary ranging from ₹1.3 – ₹3.0 Lac/Yr, based on your experience and skill set you have.

 Market Insights & Trends